 If you know another name that is fun, concise and well suited for communication, we would be happy, and I can well imagine switching at some point.
 At the moment we have defined and positioned ourselves in terms of content and consider ABSR to be appropriate.
 And it's nice that this stimulates content-related discussions like this one.

 No!
 We are not interested in jumping on the MBSR's bandwagon, that would not be possible.
 Rather, it is about defining the borders between the two approaches and creating awareness of the difference.
 Just like we're doing with each other right now.

 Yes!
 Succeeding and reaching 100,000’s of people like the MBSR programs, that is what we want Activity Based Stress Release to be.
 In view of the current social and individual challenges, we even consider this to be important.

 We are in the process of evaluating and scientifically researching the ABSR programs.
 It could be very useful to run the MBSR programs, which also last eight weeks due to their relationship to Buddhism and the eightfold path, as a non-placebo comparison group in parallel.
 Not to see who is better, because MBSR is also proven to be very effective, but to better understand and communicate the mechanisms of self-development, self-discovery and self-management.

-That is why we are looking for clinics, doctors, psychologists, therapists and self-help groups who offer the ABSR course as part of their offers either as an in-patient service or in aftercare and would wish to do research with us.
+That is why we are looking for clinics, doctors, psychologists, therapists and self-help groups who offer the ABSR course as part of their programs either as an in-patient service or in aftercare and would wish to do research with us.
 Take a look at our research page, there you will find the first results of a non-guided ABSR group course from 2019.

 Yes what do you think.
 What should the ABSR courses be called in the future?